xoolive/xoolive.github.io/_pages/publications.md

 ## 2010

-- Xavier Olive and Hiromshi Nakashima.
+- Xavier Olive and Hiroshi Nakashima.
   SymDPOP: Adapting DPOP to exploit partial symmetries.
   _Proceedings of the 12th International Workshop on Distributed Constraint Programming_, 2010